Xeirh/Slightly-Better-Bedrock/README.md

     - Crossbow
     - Fishing Rod
     - Fishing Rod - Carrot On A Stick
-    - Fishinf Rod - Warped Fungus On A Stick
+    - Fishing Rod - Warped Fungus On A Stick